Bricks and urbanism in the Indus Valley rise and decline: Bricks and urbanism in rise and decline

 Beyond the molds, the standards are also preserved in the craftsmen's tradition and in social norms.
-The deviation from the standard in the Late phase could therefore point to a changed social norm, or to the lack of craftsmen to keep up the traditional brick manufacture.
+The deviation from the standard in the Harappan Late phase could therefore point to a changed social norm, or to the lack of craftsmen to keep up the traditional brick manufacture.
 This third requirement of skilled labour refers to the craftsmanship and knowledge needed to choose the correct silts, mix the appropriate quantities of silts and water, and find the right temperature and roasting time to produce maximum strength bricks.
-Did craftsmen and their skills migrate?
+Were key skills lost with the migration of craftsmen?
 There is no direct evidence.
-The late appearance of bricks in the Gujarat sites, predominantly Lothal after 2200~BC \citep{Rao1965}, however, could be evidence for increased need of brick producers in the south of the IVC, when at the same time the size of Harappa already started to decrease.
-Outside of the IVC baked brick technology appears in Susa (eastern Gulf of Persia), where they are used in monumental construction from 1800~BC \citep{Gallet2006a}.
+The late appearance of bricks in the Gujarat sites, predominantly Lothal after 2200~BC \citep{Rao1965}, however, could be evidence for increased need of brick producers there, when at the same time the size of Harappa already started to decrease.
+Outside of the Indus domain, baked brick technology appears in Susa (eastern Gulf of Persia), where they are used in monumental construction from 1800~BC \citep{Gallet2006a}.